- About Us

 The IG must semiannually report the dates when each such review and report will be completed.
 If an in-depth review is not warranted, the IG is required to provide an explanation of this determination.
 In general, we consider a loss to the DIF to present unusual circumstances if the conditions associated with the bank's deterioration, ultimate closure, and supervision were not addressed in any of our prior bank failure reports or involved potentially fraudulent activity.

-During this reporting period, we continued our in-depth review of the failure of Waccamaw Bank (described below).
-There were no nonmaterial state member bank failures during this reporting period.
+During this reporting period, we also completed our in-depth review of the failure of Waccamaw Bank (see "Review of the Failure of Waccamaw Bank" on page 11).